guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 - Wait at least five seconds to let the ESP32 commit the token to NVS flash storage.
      Once flashed to permanent storage, the learned token persists across power and boot cycles.
-     There is also a clear token (5 on remote).
-To clear a learned token press 5 twice within 5 seconds.
      Normally, there is no need to clear a learned token, unless you wish to revert to the one specified in secret.yaml.
 Because sniffing a token is so simple, you likely did not manually capture and place one in your secrets.yaml.
 Easiest is to sniff with the ESP board.

-# What the token buttons on your IR remote do
+# What the Token Buttons on Your IR Remote do
   - Token Sniff - ESP32 sniffs for an Xgimi a wake token for 20 seconds.
 If one is captured, It is stored into NV storage.
   - Token Clear - Must be pressed and confirmed with OK button.
 Stored token is removed from NV storage.
 Active wake token becomes the one supplied in secrets.yaml
   - Token Recall - Makes currently stored token the active token.
 Shows on display, if one is present).
-This is useful to verifying the token that was sniffed correctly.
+This is useful to verify token was sniffed correctly.

 Three buttons on your remote are assigned to control wake token.
 The actual buttons depend on which IRmap you are using.
 |IRmap Set | Token Action | Button |